 The credit scores and incomes on the low end of the spectrum don’t do much to tip the scales.
 This is because a few doctors with medical school debt and doctor incomes can bring the numbers up very quickly.
 Especially in the case of weighted averages.
 As a result the data is far more representative of student loan refinancing for a doctor than what it is for the average borrower.
 In fact, the majority of the borrowers in the available data had graduate degrees.

 It is also worth noting that the information make publicly available to investors applies only to loans that were part of the securitization process.
 When the loans are securitized, nothing changes from the perspective of the borrower, but the risk of default and the profits from interest shift from the lender to the investor.
 We know lenders offer loans to borrowers with much lower incomes and lower credit scores, so the data available to investors would indicate that many of these loans are not included in the securitization process.
+We also know that many refinance companies accept borrowers with much lower credit scores.

 The Moral of the Story